Kenshiro-28/MAGI/README.md

 If you have both the Telegram plugin and the image generation plugin enabled, you will receive the generated images via Telegram.

-To use this plugin you have to create a Telegram bot with BotFather (username: @BotFather) and save the token assigned to your bot.
+To use this plugin, you must create a Telegram bot with BotFather (username: @BotFather) and save the token assigned to your bot.

 You must also write to userinfobot (username: @userinfobot) to get your user ID.
 MAGI will only communicate with your Telegram user and will ignore other users.